- How do I find out more about obtaining a Pell Grant?

 - What happens if I withdraw from college or quit attending classes?

 - Do I complete a separate application for all types of aid?

-- What is Pensacola State College's Title IV Code?
+- What is Pensacola State College's school code?

 - What is my DRN number?

 - Why did my financial aid award change from last year?